 Harry Potter Butterbeer Recipe #5

 This is my own recipe, modified from another I found online.
 The original called for root beer (root beer??
-There’s not even a hint of root bear flavor in the Harry Potter butterbeer!).
+There’s not even a hint of root beer flavor in the Harry Potter butterbeer!).

 Harry Potter Butterbeer Recipe #4